HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

   )
 }}

 We find that the `unsafe-inline` and `unsafe-eval` keywords are used very often.
 These keywords significantly reduce the security impact of CSP's `script-src` as they allow any inline script to be executed or allow the use of the `eval`-function in JavaScript respectively.
 Compared to last year we barely see any changes to the usage of `script-src` keywords.
 An important note to make is that the presence of `unsafe-inline` does not necessarily mean that inline scripts can be executed.
-In some cases and following the [CSP spec](https://w3c.github.io/webappsec-csp/) `unsafe-inline` will be ignored.
+In some cases and following the <a hreflang="en" href="https://w3c.github.io/webappsec-csp/">CSP spec</a> `unsafe-inline` will be ignored.
 This is for instance the case when a nonce and `strict-dynamic` keywords are added to the CSP policy.

 {{ figure_markup(
   image="csp-script-src-keywords-per-header.png",